phalcon-orphanage/docs/en/reference/views.rst

 Using Twig
 ^^^^^^^^^^
-`Twig <http://twig.sensiolabs.org/>`_ is a modern template engine for PHP.You need to manually load the Twig library before use its engine adapter.
+`Twig <http://twig.sensiolabs.org/>`_ is a modern template engine for PHP.

+You need to manually load the Twig library before use its engine adapter.
 This could be doneby registering its autoloader:

 .. code-block:: php